 Paige Hodsman of Saint-Gobain Ecophon and Dr. Nigel Oseland

-Workplace Unlimited has organised a comprehensive review of the literature published about acoustics in places of work.
-More than 100 research reports from the 1950s till now was evaluated to create and overview for acousticians, architects, interior designers and property developers to work together with managers and employees in order to provide healthier, happier and more productive work environments for everyone.
+Workplace Unlimited has organized a comprehensive review of the literature published about acoustics in places of work.
+More than 100 research reports from the 1950s till now were evaluated to create an overview for acousticians, architects, interior designers, and property developers to work together with managers and employees in order to provide healthier, happier and more productive work environments for everyone.
 Their analysis and recommendations have been published in the report Planning for Psychoacoustics: A Psychological Approach to Resolving Office Noise Distraction.
-The report presents the theoretical aspects of noise, acoustics and psychoacoustics, and discusses how this knowledge can be used for creating human-centred work environments.
+The report presents the theoretical aspects of noise, acoustics and psychoacoustics, and discusses how this knowledge can be used for creating human-centered work environments.

 THE FOUR NON-PHYSICAL KEY FACTORS